Obama poised for new sanctions on Russia if no progress on Ukraine

 Unarmed mediators from the Organisation for Security and Cooperation in Europe are in eastern Ukraine trying to persuade pro-Russian gunmen to go home, in line with the Geneva accord.

-Though there was the possibility of progress, there were also fresh indications of the violence that has flared several times since the accord was signed, and threatened to torpedo it.
+Though there was the possibility of progress in Mariupol, there were also fresh indications of the violence that has flared several times since the accord was signed, and threatened to torpedo it.

 Interior minister Avakov said troops loyal to Kiev had repelled an overnight attack on their base in eastern Ukraine.
 In his Facebook post, he said the raid was led by a thickly-bearded man he alleged was a Russian soldier who had been spotted previously helping the separatists.